-A. Probate documents may be filed in the Central Division located at 1100 Union Street, San Diego, California 92101, or the North County Division located at 325 S. Melrose Dr., Vista, California 92081.
+A. Probate documents may be filed in the Central Division located at 1100 Union Street, San Diego, California 92101.
+There is also a drop-box available in the North County Division located at 325 S. Melrose Dr., Vista, California 92081.